November 3, 2025 (3mo ago) — last updated January 5, 2026 (1mo ago)

 Team planning debt repayment

 The right approach depends on scale, impact, and team capacity.
-Effective teams mix these strategies and make debt repayment part of their normal workflow.
+Effective teams mix these strategies and make debt repayment part of normal work.

 Make small, consistent payments.
 Apply the Boy Scout Rule: “Always leave the code cleaner than you found it.”
 When fixing a bug or adding a feature, spend a few extra minutes to tidy the surrounding code.